Summer 2011 Topical Courses

 The program utilizes New Media technology and Locative Media approaches.
 The class originated at Temple University Japan, and is part of the New Media Interdisciplinary Concentration major.
 The goal of the course is to introduce students to the concept of locative media by researching and creating a set of connected annotations about a specific neighborhood of the city.
 Students will use methods of cultural and visual anthropology to document facets of these neighborhoods with text, pictures and recordings.
 These place-based annotations will be connected and archived using a variety of digital technologies (primarily the web and mobile telephones).
 Students will view examples of current "best practices" in locative media, and create group projects that will add to a Temple map archive of urban narratives.
 Students will create their own narratives from sets of "connected annotations" that define a path through the city.

 This seminar addresses the convergence of youth and popular culture, highlighting the performative aspects of youth subcultures in contemporary Japanese society.
-The course will examine how youth and popular culture are situated in relation to work, educational and political institutions, and find expression in consumer society, both invigorating and responding to mass media representation and its byproducts.
-With "Cool Japan," coming to reframe the image of Japan internationally in popular culture rather than economic/political terms, the influence of youth culture is growing in influence and significance globally.
-Japanese mass-media (anime, J-pop, manga), and design are generating both popular attention and scholarly discourses, contributing to our understanding of how globalization is bridging gaps between societies and establishing new modes of life in post-modern societies.
-The course will look at mass media (music, film, television), the intensive communities of on-line cybculture and digital media networks, racial and political representation in Japanese Hip Hop and Punk music, the style subcultures of Goth[Lolita], Cos-play and their subcultural networks, and examine how youth culture embodies and creates new forms of cultural innovation in these various realms.
-Through qualitative collaborative research projects, the course will allow students experiential opportunities to understand Japanese popular culture on its own terms.
-Taking advantage of TUJ's central-Tokyo location and association with popular culture networks in art, media and design, the course will include ethnographic site visits, and lectures by noted authorities on Japanese popular culture (including cultural innovators and producers).
+The course will examine how youth and popular culture are situated in relation to mainstream institutions, and discuss how alternative modes of cultural interaction develop alongside and in opposition to the defining cultural values of mainstream society.
+The course will look at the intensive communities of on-line cybculture and digital media networks, racial and political representation in Japanese Hip Hop and Punk music, the style subcultures of Goth[Lolita], Cos-play and their subcultural networks, and examine how youth culture embodies and creates new forms of cultural innovation in these various realms.
+In addition to examining the frontiers of evolving youth culture, the course will contextualize these novel subcultures by examining how Japanese society polices illicit behavior, by examining issues such as the Yakuza's role in society, sexuality, drug use and juvenile delinquency in the context of contemporary social change.
+We will also examine how counter-cultural priorities are being articulated through emerging media and transglobal networks, leading to novel forms of mediated identities and practices that defy institutional control.
+Through qualitative collaborative research projects, the course will allow students experiential opportunities to understand Japanese youth culture on its own terms.
+Taking advantage of TUJ's central-Tokyo location and association with popular culture networks in art, media and design, the course will include ethnographic site visits, and lectures by noted authorities on Japanese popular culture.

 In this course we will examine the reciprocal relationship between societal expectations and women's responses to social, cultural, and political changes in Japanese society.
 We will analyze how socio-cultural and political changes shape women's roles in society and explore the roles of women in terms of motherhood, family, and work.
 We will also examine the situation of women from minority groups such as Buraku, Ainu, Zainichi, and foreign women in Japan, and explore why their voices are silenced in contemporary Japanese society.
 The course will also explore contemporary gender-related social issues, such as reproductive health and the rights of women, prostitution, trafficking in persons, and domestic violence.